fResult/Just-Systems-Design/exercises/07_design-google-drive/README.md

 ### 3. Storing Entity Info

-To store entity information, we can use key-value stores.\
-Since we need high availability and data replication, we need to use something like Etcd, Zookeeper, or Google Cloud Spanner (as a K-V store) that gives us both of those guarantees as well as consistency (as opposed to DynamoDB, for instance, which would give us only eventual consistency).
+For the storage of entity data, key-value databases are our choice.\
+High availability and data replication are crucial for us, necessitating the use of technologies like Etcd, Zookeeper, or Google Cloud Spanner.\
+These options offer the needed consistency and reliability, unlike DynamoDB which provides only eventual consistency.

-Since we're going to be dealing with many gigabytes of entity information (given that we're serving a billion users), we'll need to shard this data across multiple clusters of these K-V stores.\
+Given our scale of serving a billion users, which translates to handling vast amounts of entity data, sharding this data across multiple clusters of these K-V stores becomes essential.\
-Sharding on **`entityID`** means that we'll lose the ability to perform batch operations, which these key-value stores give us out of the box and which we'll need when we move entities around (for instance, moving a file from one folder to another would involve editing the metadata of 3 entities; if they were located in 3 different shards that wouldn't be great).\
+Sharding by **`entityID`** would inhibit our batch operation capabilities, which these K-V stores give us out of the box, crucial for tasks like relocating entities (e.g., moving a file across folders would require updating three entities' metadata, a cumbersome task if they reside on different shards).\
-Instead, we can shard based on the **`ownerID`** of the entity, which means that we can edit the metadata of multiple entities atomically with a transaction, so long as the entities belong to the same user.

-Given the traffic that this website needs to serve, we can have a layer of proxies for entity information, load balanced on a hash of the **`ownerID`**.\
-The proxies could have some caching, as well as perform **ACL** checks when we eventually decide to support them.\
+A more efficient strategy involves sharding by **`ownerID`**, enabling atomic transactions for editing multiple entities' metadata, provided they belong to the same owner.

+To efficiently manage the anticipated web traffic, a layer of proxy servers dedicated to entity data will be implemented.\
+These proxies, balanced via a hash of the **`ownerID`**, will not only cache data but are also designed to enforce **ACL** checks upon future integration.\
-The proxies would live at the regional level, whereas the source-of-truth key-value stores would be accessed globally.
+Positioned at the regional level, these proxies serve as an intermediary, while the primary key-value stores remain globally accessible.

 ### 4. Storing File Data